 - Engagement rate scale - a visual display of the engagement rate in comparison to the average influencer.
-This particular influencer engages often with her followers.
+This particular profile has a high engagement rate.

 Tip: Unfortunately, bots and fake accounts are not closely monitored on TikTok and it’s unlikely for an influencer to have 100% quality followers.
 Anything over 80% is considered to be a healthy number.
 Read all about this metric here.

 See how a profile has performed over time.
-This influencer shows steady growth in both followers and accounts followed.
-Her average views and likes, however, follow a more uneven pattern.
+This account shows steady growth in both followers and accounts followed.
+The average views and likes, however, follow a more uneven pattern.
 This could be due to TikTok trends that go in and out of popularity.

 Tip: Monitor profile evolution to help detect accounts with low-quality followers.

-Here you can see the demographics of the audience your influencer is currently reaching:
+Here you can see the demographics of the audience this profile is currently reaching: